Shawns2759/Shawns2759/README.md

 I've always been intrigued by how things work.
 Combine that with a passion for problem solving and you got something unstoppable.
 If I can't figure out how something works, I can for sure find a solution to the problem.

 ##What are my programming skills
  consider myself as an intermediate full stack developer.
-I am very comfortable with:
+I am very comfortable with: <br>
-Python
+Python  <br>
 JavaScript
 CSS
 HTML